SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 ## Project Overview

-This long-term project invites students to propose, implement, evaluate, and present their own advanced project in the field of computer security.
-In addition to requiring the completion of a significant and innovative software tool, this project invites students to complete a series of presentations and reports.
-These projects should clearly demonstrate a “security synapse” both through the connection between high-level concepts and their low-level implementation and technical concepts discussed in the course and their practical application to the secure use of real-world computer software.
-Students may use external sources, including artificial intelligence coding assistants, during the completion of this project provided that they cite these sources and explain how they used them to complete the various components of their work.
+This long-term project invites you to propose, implement, evaluate, and present your own advanced project in the field of computer security.
+In addition to requiring the completion of a significant and innovative software tool, this project invites you to complete a series of presentations and reports.
+Your proposed project should clearly demonstrate a “security synapse” both through the connection between high-level concepts and their low-level implementation and technical concepts discussed in the course and their practical application to the secure use of real-world computer software.
+You may use external sources, including artificial intelligence coding assistants and online forums, during the completion of this project provided that you cite these sources and explain how you used them to complete the various components of your proposed project.

 ## Proposal Overview

-Answer all of the following questions in the specified fashion.
+Provide all of the requested details about your proposed security summit project.
 Please note that, in addition to ensuring that your GitHub repository has a passing build, the course instructor will also confirm that you have adequately answered all of the questions by providing meaningful responses to each of them.

-Please note that you are invited to provide responses to all of these questions as a part of your **Professional Development** grade in this course.
-It is important to note that if you do not provide satisfactory answers to all of these questions you will not earn a satisfactory assessment for one or more parts of the assessment of your work in the professional development category.
+It is important to note that if you do not provide satisfactory answers to all of these questions you will not earn a satisfactory assessment of your security synapse project proposal.

-TODO: You should delete all of the prompts in this file so as to ensure that the final document is a comprehensive report about your professional development.
+TODO: You should delete all of the prompts in this file so as to ensure that the final document is a comprehensive proposal for your security synapse project.

 ## Professional Development Assessment